Oleg Romantsev: Later career

 As the 21st century approached, some observers commented that the strain of managing both Spartak and Russia was proving too much for Romantsev and his health was now showing signs of decline.
 He was suffering from alcoholism and began to develop an adversarial relationship with Andrei Chervichenko – Spartak's new chairman and the senior director of LUKoil who had become one of Spartak's biggest corporate sponsors and also the man to whom Romantsev had sold his shares in Spartak.
 Romantsev made public announcements to the effect that Chervichenko was disrespecting the club and separately criticised UEFA and referees of cheating in order to prevent Russian clubs from progressing in Europe.
 According to Marc Bennetts, "The once genius trainer descended into an alcoholic haze, detached from reality and the players around him".
 Spartak continued to secure the title under Romantsev but by far smaller margins, and in 2003, when Romantsev accused Chervichenko of trying to throw the result of the 2003 Russian Cup final for $1.5m, Romantsev was finally sacked by the club.

 Two quick spells as manager of Saturn Ramenskoe (September 2003 – February 2004) and Dynamo Moscow (October 2004 – May 2005) followed but brought no success.
 Romantsev stayed away from football for a period of four years before it was announced on 23 April 2009, that Romantsev had agreed to help the then-manager of Spartak, Valeri Karpin, as a consultant coach.
-Several years later he left this post for a good.
+Several years later he left this post for good.

 In 2018 an autobiography Romantsev: The Truth about Me and Spartak relating to Romantsev's player and coach career was published.
 According to the book, the reason for Romantsev's retirement was his "tiredness" from football.
 He told that returning to coach activity would require from him full involvement, which has become impossible for him through the years.